tonethar/IGME-330-Spring-2023/_to-do.md

 <hr>

 ## IV.
 HW assignments
-- about 6 of these (some possibilities?):
+- about 6 of these ...
 - **Technobabble**
   - The ultimate version with ES6 modules, Ajax, JSON, mobile friendly
 - **Drawing App**
   - basic canvas
   - a little Bulma?
   - App defaults stored in JSON file
 - **Audio Visualizer**
   - add in canvas `imageData`
   - WebAudio
 - **Rhymer**
   - RiTa.js, A word API?, Web Components?
   - Multi-page (2) and more Bulma, Nav System & component
 - **Web App I.**
   - They all do the same web service, or pick 1 of 3?
   - localStorage, favorites state persistance
     - Bulma and Web Components still required
 - **Web App II.**
   - Firebase
   - App page state persistance (UI and Search reults)

 <hr>